wijloc/wijloc/README.md

 - 🔭 I’m currently working for [Globo](https://github.com/globocom) as a Senior Software Engineer

+- 🎓 I hold a Master's degree in Computer Science from the Federal University of Viçosa.

 - 🌱 I’m currently learning **Ruby on Rails, Terraform, and other technologies**

 - 👨‍💻 All of my projects are available at my repository on GitHub (https://github.com/wijloc)